Playfinity/playfinity.github.io/README.md

 We have created a **game console** (a small puck loaded with sensors).
 This game console can be used inside a ball, can be worn on your body, or used to whatever idea you have.

+The console runs Playfinity playOS, and the SDKs on iOS and Android integrates with playOS.

 ## API